SaraNageeb/feedbacksystem/README.md

 # React Feedback System

 This is a project from   React Front To Back 2022 course.
 It allows users to add, update and delete feedback.
-It uses a mock REST api with json-server. to see [Feedback System cick here](https://feedback-system-react.herokuapp.com/).
+It uses a mock REST api with json-server.

 ## This project goes over all of the fundamentals of React